-- A. ACCIDENTAL DISASTER Any major fire, explosion, transportation crash, hazardous material incident or other major occurrence in which the lives, safety or property of numerous persons is in jeopardy. - B. BUILDING ADMINISTRATOR The principal of a school building or his or her designee. - C. BUILDING LEVEL EMERGENCY RESPONSE PLAN A building-specific school emergency response plan that addresses crisis intervention, emergency response and management at the building level and contains the provisions required by 8 NYCRR §155.7(c)(2). - D. BUILDING RESPONSE TEAM Individuals within the school building designated to serve specific roles in responding to an emergency or individuals who may be called upon to assist response and recovery efforts during a crisis. - E. BUILDING SAFETY/RESPONSE TEAM The building-specific team appointed by the Building Administrator, in accordance with regulations or guidelines prescribed by the Board, to develop specific emergency procedures at the building level.
-The Building Safety Team shall include, but not be limited to, representatives of teacher, administrator, and parent organizations, school safety personnel, other school personnel, community members, local law enforcement officials, local ambulance or other emergency response agencies, and any other individuals the Board deems appropriate. - F. CIVIL DISORDER An action by any individual or group that poses a substantial threat to peace, life and/or property or any tumultuous or violent activity that creates a grave risk of causing public alarm. - G. DISASTER The occurrence or imminent threat of injury, loss of life, or severe damage to property, resulting from any natural or manmade causes, such as fire, flood, earthquake, hurricane, tornado, high water, landslide, mudslide, windstorm, wave action, epidemic, air contamination, drought, explosion, water contamination, chemical accident, war or civil disturbance. - H. DISTRICT WIDE SCHOOL SAFETY TEAM A District wide school safety team appointed by the Board.
-The District wide team shall include, but not be limited to, representatives of the Board of Education, student, teacher, administrator, and parent organizations, and other school personnel. - I. EARLY DISMISSAL Returning students to their homes or other appropriate locations before the end of the school day. - J. EMERGENCY A situation, including but not limited to a disaster that requires immediate action, occurs unpredictably, and poses a threat of injury or loss of life to students or school personnel or of severe damage to school property. - K. EMERGENCY RESPONSE BAGS "Gotta Go Bags" A conspicuously marked carry bag maintained in the Building Administrator's office and the Nurse's Office containing emergency response supplies and information.
-The bag is to be transported to the Command Post and/or the Staging area during emergency responses.
+- A. BUILDING ADMINISTRATOR The principal of a school building or his or her designee. - B. BUILDING LEVEL EMERGENCY RESPONSE PLAN A building-specific school emergency response plan that addresses crisis intervention, emergency response and management at the building level and contains the provisions required by 8 NYCRR §155.7(c)(2). - C. BUILDING RESPONSE TEAM Individuals within the school building designated to serve specific roles in responding to an emergency or individuals who may be called upon to assist response and recovery efforts during a crisis. - D. COMMAND POST The on-scene location for command staff who will be responsible for determining the exact status of the emergency, resources needed, and incident strategy. - E. DISASTER The occurrence or imminent threat of injury, loss of life, or severe damage to property, resulting from any natural or manmade causes, such as fire, flood, earthquake, hurricane, tornado, high water, landslide, mudslide, windstorm, wave action, epidemic, air contamination, drought, explosion, water contamination, chemical accident, war or civil disturbance. - F. DISTRICT WIDE SCHOOL SAFETY TEAM A District wide school safety team appointed by the Board.
+The District wide team shall include, but not be limited to, representatives of the Board of Education, student, teacher, administrator, and parent organizations, and other school personnel. - G. EARLY DISMISSAL Returning students to their homes or other appropriate locations before the end of the school day. - H. EMERGENCY A situation, including but not limited to a disaster that requires immediate action, occurs unpredictably, and poses a threat of injury or loss of life to students or school personnel or of severe damage to school property. - I. EMERGENCY RESPONSE BAGS "Gotta Go Bags" A conspicuously marked carry bag maintained in the Building Administrator's office and the Nurse's Office containing emergency response supplies and information.
+The bag is to be transported to the Command Post and/or the Staging area during emergency responses. - J. EVACUATION to Assembly Areas or (Assembly Area) Moving students for their protection inside a school building to a predetermined location in response to an emergency.
+All building occupants are required to exit the building and wait a safe distance from the building until further instructions. - K. INCIDENT COMMANDER The supervisor with decision-making responsibility when responding to a particular emergency. - L. HOLD-IN-PLACE The emergency response used in situations where it is necessary to have students/staff remain in their classrooms or work-areas temporarily during an emergency or medical emergency until things can be returned to normal. - M. INNER PERIMETER The immediate area of containment around the incident site. - N. LOCKDOWN This emergency response is to be used when walking through the building would endanger the health and safety of students/staff.
+In the event of a dangerous person or intruder, students and faculty are to remain in place.
+Classroom doors and windows should be locked.